mansim07/dataplex-labs/lab1/README.md

     ```

 ## Summary
 In this lab you have learned:

-1. the dfferent ways you can apply the security policies(terraform will be supported in future)
-    1.1 using Dataplex UI - both using the PERMISSIONS tab within Lakes, Zones and Assets and also using the "SECURE" tab under Manage
-    1.2 using Dataplex API
+1. the different ways you can apply the security policies(terraform will be supported in future) <br>1.1 using Dataplex UI - both using the PERMISSIONS tab within Lakes, Zones and Assets and also using the "SECURE" tab under Manage <br>1.2 using Dataplex API
 2. how to route the Dataplex audit logs into BigQuery for further analysis and reporting
-3. using Dataplex you can simply data security policy using a single policy for both buckets and datasets
+3. that using Dataplex you can simply data security policy using a single policy for both buckets and datasets